nemo794/nisarqa/docs/product_specs/04c_insar_products.md

 ### Wrapped Phase and Wrapped Coherence Magnitude (RIFG, GUNW)

-Note: Input GUNW products contain individual coherence magnitude layers for the unwrapped phase image and for the wrapped phase image, at postings matching the corresponding phase image.
-Both coherence magnitude layers are plotted in the GUNW QA report.
+Note: GUNW products contain individual coherence magnitude layers for the unwrapped phase image and for the wrapped phase image, at postings matching the corresponding phase image.
+Both coherence magnitude layers are plotted in the GUNW QA report PDF.

 Example Wrapped Phase and Wrapped Coherence Magnitude plots and histograms in the PDF:

 ![Example Wrapped Phase and Wrapped Coherence Magnitude Plots in the PDF](images/report_wrapped_igram_coh.jpg)